micronDLA/SDK/PythonAPI.md

 **paddingalgo**, can be 0 or 1, default is 0.
 1 will run padding optimization on the convolution layers.

+**max_instr**, set a bound for the maximum number of snowflake instructions to be generated.
+If this option is set, then instructions will be placed before data.
+Note: If the amount of data (input, output and weights) stored in memory exceeds 4GB, then this option must be set.

 **debug**, default w, which prints only warnings.
 An empty string will remove those warnings. bw will add some basic information.

 ## Run